What does SAE stand for?

 The SAE viscosity grade is not the actual viscosity value of the motor oil.

 Originally, viscosity ratings were monograde — meaning it was only one number (like engine oil SAE 30).
-Multigrade oils were introduced in the 1950s to address varying engine operating conditions and temperature issues.
+Multigrade oils were introduced in the 1950s to address varying engine operating conditions, such as driving in extremely low temperatures or high temperatures.

-Use of engine oil additives, called viscosity index improvers (VII), allowed oils to thin at a slower rate, retaining a higher viscosity index even at a higher temperature.
+Use of engine oil additives to mineral oil, called viscosity index improvers (VII), allowed oils to thin at a slower rate, retaining a higher viscosity index even at a higher temperature.

 So how does this help, exactly?

-Remember that your engine heats up with use and may be influenced by the external temperature as seasons change.
+Remember that your engine heats up with use and may be influenced by high or low temperatures as seasons change.

-Engine oil grades like SAE 5W-30 or 10W-40 are commonly used (for both gasoline engines or a diesel engine) because they’re thin enough to flow at a low temperature but thick enough to perform well at a higher temperature.
+Engine oil grades like SAE 5W30 oil or 10W40 are commonly used (for diesel or gasoline engines) because they’re thin enough to flow at a low temperature (regions with colder temperatures) but thick enough to perform well at a higher temperature.

 This means that your engine can generally use the same oil as summer switches to winter.